currinjs/CurrinJS/aio/content/guide/webpack.md

 loaders to these files.

-The second pattern filters for component-scoped styles and loads them as strings via the `raw-loader`, which is what Angular expects to do with styles specified in a `styleUrls` metadata property.
+The second pattern filters for component-scoped styles and loads them as strings via the `raw-loader`, which is what Currin expects to do with styles specified in a `styleUrls` metadata property.

 </div>